Porvil/Algoizer/README.md

 # Algoizer
 ![API](https://img.shields.io/badge/API-21%2B-green.svg)

-Algoizer is android application for visualization of data structures and algorithms.
+Algoizer is an android application for visualization of data structures and algorithms.\
 The application helps in learning and visualizing the data structures and algorithms visually step by step with animations.

 # Features